Home :: Insights :: How to Conduct a Training Needs Analysis (TNA) – Featuring a 4-Step Process

 Phase 4 – Recommendations

 Recommendations encompass the proposed solutions to address the identified needs.
-TNA helps in determining whether training is always the right solution.
+TNA helps determine whether training is always the right solution.
 Sometimes, training may need to be supported by other solutions.

 Option 1 – Training is the best solution: Training might be the best solution when performance is an unsolved issue.
 Training might be necessary when there is:

-• Lack of basic skills, such as reading, writing, technology and math skills
+• A lack of basic skills, such as reading, writing, technology, and math skills

-• Law and order or policies requiring new knowledge or skills
+• A law, regulation, or policy requiring new knowledge or skills

 • A customer requirement for new products or services

-• Lack of coaching on higher performance standards
+• A lack of coaching on higher performance standards

 Option 2 – Training is not the best solution: Training is not the best solution when the performance issue is a result of: